ef-labs/vertx-cassandra/README.md

 The execution and preparation methods have both synchronous and asynchronous variants.
 The asynchronous versions take a `FutureCallBack` class that is updated once the method has finished.

 `FutureCallback` is part of [Guava](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/util/concurrent/FutureCallback.html) and the JAR is included as part of the Datastax java driver used by this module.

+The general best practice is to inject one `CassandraSession` per verticle.

 ### Promises Variant
 There is a promises variant of `CassandraSession`, which is used by injecting `WhenCassandraSession` instead.
 This provides all of the same functionality, but instead of callbacks this class returns promises.